wedgemartin/detroit/README.md

 <pre>
    bash$  detonate somename
 </pre>
-This will create a model, controller, and associate tests for the class 'somename' which can then be edited as needed.
+This will create a model, controller, and associated tests for the class 'somename' which can then be edited as needed.